columbia-castl/lean-genes/README.md

  `` python3 aligner_cloud.py``

 ###### Post-run
 After running the public cloud component, there will be a redis DB file.
-If you wish to remove it enter the command `` make clean ``
+If you wish to remove it enter the command `` make clean ``.
+However, it is convenient to keep a copy of this file because it allows you to bypass index generation for a given reference and permutation.

 ##### Client-side Component
 `` aligner_client.py ``
-This component can be used to simulate or actually be run to represent the client side of the privacy preserving read-mapping scheme.
+This component can be used to simulate/be run to represent the client side of the privacy preserving read-mapping scheme.
 Its main responsibilities include processing fastq files into a protobuf message format that can be used to quickly search for exact matches on the public cloud component, then receiving results from the pubcloud/enclave cloud that can be interpreted safely into SAM files.

 ###### Running it